xtekky/gpt4free/README.md

 pip install -U g4f[all]
 ```

-How do I install only parts or do disable parts?
+How do I install only parts or disable parts?
 Use partial requirements: [/docs/requirements](https://github.com/xtekky/gpt4free/blob/main/docs/requirements.md)

 ##### Install from source:

-How do I load the project using git and installing the project requirements?
+How do I load the project using git and install the project requirements?
 Read this tutorial and follow it step by step: [/docs/git](https://github.com/xtekky/gpt4free/blob/main/docs/git.md)

 ##### Install using Docker:

-How do I build and run composer image from source?
+How do I build and run the composer image from the source?
 Use docker-compose: [/docs/docker](https://github.com/xtekky/gpt4free/blob/main/docs/docker.md)

 ## 💡 Usage